Skip to content

 When you run fix_queries, django-query-doctor:

-1. Analyzes the target URL(s) by executing requests and capturing queries.
+1. Analyzes the target URL by executing a request and capturing queries.

-2. Generates prescriptions with exact file paths, line numbers, and fix code.
+2. Generates prescriptions with exact file paths, line numbers, and a suggested fix as text.

 Dry Run (Default)